New 2020 Kia Picanto: UK prices and specifications revealed

 Buyers also get seven airbags, a range of ISOFIX child-seat anchor points, hill-start assist, a revised traction control system and an emergency stop signal, which automatically flashes the car’s hazard lights if the driver brakes suddenly.

 New Kia Picanto: prices and trim levels

-Picanto ‘3’ trim begins from £14,415 and is offered exclusively with an automatic gearbox.
+Picanto ‘3’ trim begins from £14,200.
 15-inch alloy wheels are applied alongside front fog lights, automatic air conditioning and cruise control.
 The eight-inch touchscreen system is introduced with Apple CarPlay and Android Auto connectivity and navigation.

 X-Line and X-Line S models are unique in that they feature a three-seat rear bench and are priced from £13,850 and £14,520 respectively.
 The X-Line models feature faux leather interior and the new eight-inch display but without navigation.
 Opting for X-Line S ups the level of creature comforts, adding navigation, heated seats and steering wheel and more.